Kill 'Em All: 2016 deluxe edition

-In 2016, the album was remastered and reissued in a limited edition deluxe box set with an expanded track listing and bonus content.
-The deluxe edition set includes the original album on vinyl and CD, a picture disc with the original "Jump in the Fire" single tracklist, four CDs of interviews, rough mixes, and live recordings recorded from 1983 to 1984, and a DVD of a live concert in Chicago.
+In 2016, the album was remastered and reissued in a limited-edition deluxe box set with an expanded track listing and bonus content.
+The deluxe edition includes the original album on vinyl and CD, a picture disc with the original "Jump in the Fire" single track list, four CDs of interviews, rough mixes, and live recordings recorded from 1983 to 1984, and a DVD of a concert in Chicago.

 Personnel

 Credits are adapted from the album's liner notes.